 Every day we deal with unique hazards in the industries we serve, especially in feed mills and grain storage facilities.
 Construction of large feed mills and grain elevators was the norm of the 70s, increasing annual production drastically.
 Since then, technology has played a critical role in the growth of the feed and grain industry, paving the way for increased safety measures, throughput, compliance, and automation.

 In this article we’re going to review:

-When selecting an electrical design-build contractor for a facility upgrade or new build, it is important to review their qualifications and capabilities, as well as industry experience they bring to the project.
-Hiring an electrical contractor with feed, grain, and National Fire Protection Agency (NFPA) knowledge is a game changer.
+When selecting an electrical design-build contractor for a facility upgrade or new build, it is important to review their qualifications and capabilities, as well as the industry experience they bring to the project.
+Hiring an electrical contractor with feed, grain, and National Fire Protection Agency (NFPA) knowledge is a game-changer.

 And finally, facilities are then broken down by divisions, the probability of hazardous materials in quantities sufficient to produce an explosion if ignited being present during normal and abnormal operating conditions.
 The goal is to be classified as a Class 2, Division 2 facility.

 |1||B||1||Gases exist under normal conditions; gases exist due to faulty operations.|

 |1||B||2||Gases or liquids can only be released by rupture or breakdown; failure of ventilation equipment.|

 |2||G||1||High concentration of dust is present during normal conditions (explosive levels)|

 |2||G||2||Normal conditions do not present high levels of combustible dust to be explosive.|